 What is Data Privacy?

 Data privacy is a part of data protection which includes acceptable data handling.
 The concept of data privacy revolves around the collection, storage, management, and sharing of data in an organization.
-The guidelines for data privacy are applied according to data’s relevance and sensitivity.
+The guidelines for data privacy are applied according to data relevance and sensitivity.

 The data subject is a significant term for organizations in the context of privacy and security policies since the data collected is used to identify them.
 Some examples of the type of data where data privacy is mainly applied are Personally Identifiable Information (PII) and Personal Health Information (PHI).
-A data that can be utilized to identify an individual directly or indirectly is Personally Identifiable Information (PII).
-Examples of PII include email addresses, date of birth, residential address, etc. Similarly, a Personal Health Information (PHI) can be categorized as any data that refers to an individual’s medical/health condition.
+Data that can be utilized to identify an individual directly or indirectly is Personally Identifiable Information (PII).
+Examples of PII include email addresses, date of birth, residential address, etc. Similarly, Personal Health Information (PHI) can be categorized as any data that refers to an individual’s medical/health condition.
 In addition, data that constitutes political opinions, genetic information, biometric data, etc., are regarded as sensitive personal data.